psychemedia/island-storynotes/godshill_to_do.md

-enlargement of this scant mercy, and by his charter declared that if on the coasts of either England, Poitou, Oleron, or Gascony, any ship should be distressed, and either man or beast escape or be found therem alive, the goods should remain to the owners if they claimed them within three months, but otherwise should be esteemed a wreck and be- long to the king, or other lord of the franchise.
+enlargement of this scant mercy, and by his charter declared that if on the coasts of either England, Poitou, Oleron, or Gascony, any ship should be distressed, and either man or beast escape or be found therein alive, the goods should remain to the owners if they claimed them within three months, but otherwise should be esteemed a wreck and be- long to the king, or other lord of the franchise.
 This was